mesosphere/dcos-docs-site/pages/1.13/security/ent/ldap/ldap-auth/index.md

 There are two bind types available to you:

-- Anonymous Bind - Uses a simple bind DN and a user DN template.
+- Anonymous Bind - Uses a simple bind or a search bind.
 Anyone can connect to the LDAP server.
 This bind type does not require a **Lookup DN** or **Lookup Password**.
 - LDAP Credentials - Requires a **Lookup DN** and **Lookup Password**.
 LDAP credentials must be previously established.

 # Authentication methods

 There are two authentication methods available to you.

 - Simple bind.
-Authentication by simple bind is the most common way to authenticate an LDAP client.
-You can either bind Anonymously (using a simple bind DN) or you can provide LDAP credentials such as a lookup DN and lookup password.
+Authentication by simple bind is the most common way to authenticate an LDAP client, but you can also choose a search bind authentication method.
+You can either bind Anonymously, or you can provide LDAP credentials such as a lookup DN and lookup password.
 In either case, you must provide a user DN template.
 Choose Simple bind if your LDAP user name is part of your [distinguished name (DN)](https://www.ldap.com/ldap-dns-and-rdns).

 - Search bind.
 While the simple bind connection takes place in a single step, the search/bind operation requires two steps.
 First the directory is searched for the user name attribute.
 If located, a bind operation ensues to check the user's credentials against the external directory.
 You must specify a user search base and a user search filter template.
 In some methods, you must also specify a lookup DN and lookup password.
 Choose Search bind if you have an LDAP user name that is **not** a part of the [distinguished name (DN)](https://www.ldap.com/ldap-dns-and-rdns).